Mosque: Diffusion and evolution

-The Umayyad Caliphate was particularly instrumental in spreading Islam and establishing mosques within the Levant, as the Umayyads constructed among the most revered mosques in the region: Al-Aqsa Mosque and Dome of the Rock in Jerusalem, and the Umayyad Mosque in Damascus.
-They also established mosques in other regions including the Great Mosque of Kairouan, and renovated and expanded other mosques like the Prophet's Mosque in Medina (which saw the introduction of the first mihrab) the Great Mosque of Sanaa, the Masjid al-Haram in Mecca, and the mosques of Kufa, Basra and Amr ibn Al-As (in Cairo).
-The designs of the Dome of the Rock and the Umayyad Mosque were influenced by Byzantine architecture, a trend that continued much later with the rise of the Ottoman Empire.
+The Umayyad Caliphate was particularly instrumental in spreading Islam and establishing mosques within the Levant, as the Umayyads constructed among the most revered mosques in the region: the Qibli Mosque and Dome of the Rock both part of Al-Aqsa in Jerusalem, and the Umayyad Mosque in Damascus, and also built other important mosques in the region including the Great Mosques of Aleppo and Hama.
+They also renovated and expanded other mosques like the Prophet's Mosque in Medina (which saw the introduction of the first mihrab) the Masjid al-Haram in Mecca, the Great Mosque of Sanaa, and the mosques of Kufa, Basra and Amr ibn Al-As (in Cairo).
+The designs of the Dome of the Rock and the Umayyad Mosque were influenced by Byzantine architecture, a trend that was revived much later with the rise of the Ottoman Empire.